Equilibrium configurations of a 3D fluid-beam interaction problem: Geometric and physical frameworks

 From now on, with the convention $\tfrac{1}{0}=\infty$, we fix $\sigma$ such that The choice of $\sigma$ is fundamental for the regularity of the solution to the Navier-Stokes equations, see Definition \ref{def_1}, and for the definition of the lift that requires one-dimensional traces in the fluid domain, see \eqref{lift}.
 We complement \eqref{SNS} with inflow/outflow conditions at the inlet/outlet $\Gamma_x^\pm$.
 Given we take verifying

 For $\gamma>0$ we consider the boundary-value problem

 Since the fluid is incompressible, the flux $\gamma>0$ is constant through any cross-section $\{x=x_0\}$ (for $|x_0|\le R$) of $\Omega_h$: this is why \eqref{flux} is a {\em necessary condition} for the existence of solutions to \eqref{BVprobRR}.
+Moreover, \eqref{Omegah} shows that the volumes of $\Omega$ and $\Omega_h$ coincide, as necessary for incompressible fluids.
+Finally, in \eqref{BVprobRR} and all the subsequent equations, the pressure $p$ is defined up to the addition of a constant and, without further mention, we will always assume that {\it the mean value over $\Omega_h$ of the involved pressure is zero}.
 For a solution $(u,p)$ to \eqref{BVprobRR}, the lift force acting vertically (in the $z$-direction) on a cross-section $\mathcal{B}_y^h$ for a given $y\in[-1,1]$ is computed through the formula

 where $\mathbb{I}$ is the $3\times3$ identity matrix and $n$ is the outward unit normal vector to $\partial\mathcal{B}^h$, pointing inside $\mathcal{B}^h$.
 Since $\mathcal{B}^*$ is of class $C^{1,1}$, the normal vector $n$ is well-defined and, as we shall see, the solution $(u,p)$ is smooth enough to ensure that the integrand in \eqref{lift} is bounded.
 To model the behaviour of $\mathcal{B}$, we set up a one-dimensional horizontal thin beam covering the interval $(-1,1)$.
 If $h(y)$ denotes the vertical displacement of the beam (in the $z$-direction) from the equilibrium position ($\equiv0$) at the point $y\in(-1,1)$, from \cite[Section 1.1.1]{GGSbook} we know that the energy density $E_b$ stored by {\em bending} the beam is proportional to the square of the curvature: